-On the Scene E-Newsletter, Edition 117, June 8, 2010Hurricanes, El Niño, and excessive rain or snow melt, and large residential developments have in common?
-They all contribute to excessive rainfall that ultimately collects and pools and contributes to flooding.
-Storm water is a term used to describe water that originates during precipitation events.
-It may also be used to apply to water that originates with snowmelt or runoff water from overwatering that enters the storm water system.
-Storm water that does not soak into the ground becomes surface runoff, which either flows directly into surface waterways or is channeled into storm sewers, which eventually discharge to surface waters.
-The proactive side of these types of disasters is the engineering discipline of storm water management.
+What do hurricanes, excessive rain or snow melt, and large residential developments have in common?
+They all contribute to excessive rainfall or water accumulation that ultimately pools and causes flooding.
+Stormwater is a term used to describe water that originates during precipitation events.
+It may also be used to apply to water that originates as snowmelt or runoff water from overwatering which then enters the stormwater system.
+Stormwater that does not soak into the ground becomes what is called surface runoff, which either flows directly into surface waterways or is channeled into storm sewers.
+The proactive side of these types of disasters is the engineering discipline known as stormwater management.

-Take for example a case involving a community maintained storm water management pond adjacent to a claimant homeowner's property.
-The case involved the role of the storm water pond in basement flooding, commencing more than 10 years after construction of the pond and the community homes.
+Take for example there was a case involving a community maintained stormwater management pond adjacent to a claimant homeowner’s property.
+The case involved the role of the stormwater pond in basement flooding, which occurred more than 10 years after construction of the pond and the community homes.

 Whether a pond overflows and causes a car accident, stormwater pipe failure causing sinkholes, or improper drainage causing erosion and building settlement, civil engineering experts can help.
-Engineers with stormwater management expertise are trained in managing the following aspects of its effects; control of flooding and erosion, managing and controlling hazardous materials to prevent release of pollutants into the environment, building 'soft' structures such as ponds, swales, or wetland to work with existing 'hard' drainage structures, such as pipes and concrete channels, planning and constructing storm water systems so contaminants are removed before they pollute surface waters or groundwater resources.
+Engineers with stormwater management expertise are trained in managing the all different aspects of its effects including: control of flooding and erosion, managing and controlling hazardous materials to prevent release of pollutants into the environment, building ‘soft’ structures such as ponds, swales, or wetland to work with existing ‘hard’ drainage structures, such as pipes and concrete channels, planning and constructing stormwater systems so contaminants are removed before they pollute surface waters or groundwater resources.
 To find out more about how the CED construction experts can help your case… or to see an active construction project in Annapolis, Maryland… contact CED.

 Featured Engineer: Jason Boyd, P.E., LEED AP Civil Engineer

 Connect with a CED Engineer in your region.